rhel-labs/learn-katacoda/ansible-idm/step5.md

 IPA is not a single daemon.
 It is a collection of services configured to work together.

-The *healthcheck* tool can be used to  verify if a system is properly configured, as well as, find and report error conditions that may impact the IPA environment.
+The *ipa-healthcheck* tool is attempt to answer the question "Is my IPA installation working properly."
+It covers several areas of IPA system health including -

+* Certificate configuration and expiration dates
+* Replication errors
+* Replication topology
+* AD Trust configuration
+* Service status
+* File permissions of important configuration files
+* File system space

 ## Run a IPA healthcheck

+On the *host02* terminal tab of the lab, use the *ipa-healthcheck* command to verify if a system is properly configured, as well as, find and report error conditions that may impact the IPA environment -

-`ipa-healthcheck --failures-only`{{execute}}
+`ipa-healthcheck --failures-only`{{execute T3}}

 The *--failures-only* option can be used to only show failures in the environment.